 2. Placental problems:

-If you have a condition such as partial abruption that prevents the placenta from supplying adequate blood and nutrients, you may develop oligohydramnios.
+In certain conditions where placenta does not supply adequate blood and nutrients (placental insufficiency) like subplacental haematoma,maternal diabetes, hypertension etc. you may develop oligohydramnios.
 In this case, the placenta is unable to take out the urine and wastes produced by the baby.

 If the doctor diagnoses a problem in your placenta, yours and your baby’s health will be monitored and you will have to undergo regular scans to check the amniotic fluid levels (4).